-Association memberships are often a simple matter of paying the fees and are usually not a good indication of quality.
+Association memberships are often a simple matter of paying the fees and are not necessarily a good indication of quality.

-Accreditation is another matter, in which the school’s standards and methods are evaluated by an independent party and is a much more involved process.
-The accrediting bodies have a vested interest in only allowing serious and worthy members into ‘the club’ and do their best to maintain their reputation.
+Accreditation is another matter.
+The school’s standards and methods are evaluated by an independent party and is a much more involved process.
+The accrediting bodies have a vested interest in only allowing serious and worthy members into ‘the club’.
+They do their best to maintain their reputation.
 This can also include affiliation with a respected university.

-There are many such accrediting bodies, often based on geographical location or country, so be sure to look for an established, respected organisation.
+There are many such accrediting bodies, often based on geographical location or country.
+The important thing is to be sure to look for an established, respected organisation.

 The old saying “if something is too good to be true, it usually is” certainly applies here.

-The cost is, of course, an important factor for most people, but your main concern should be quality and quality has its price.
+The cost is, of course, an important factor for most people.
+Nevertheless, your main concern should be quality and quality has its price.

-The prices will vary according to location, accommodation, duration etc., but expect to pay between $1000 to $2500 for a four-week in-class course.
+The prices will vary according to location, accommodation, duration etc. Expect to pay between $1000 to $2500 for a four-week in-class course.